andremoreira73/Assignments_IBM_DS/README.md

 # Assignments_IBM_DS
-Repo to share assignments from the IBM Data Science Professional Certificate
+This repo was part of the IBM Data Science Professional certification program

 https://www.coursera.org/professional-certificates/ibm-data-science

+I uploaded here some assignments as part of the courses.
+If you want to lern more, reach out!

 10 Courses:
 1. What is Data Science?